alanwsmith/bitty/content/marketing/content/target-audience.md

 ## Target Audience Workshop

-bitty is for folks who use static site generators that lack interactivity.
+bitty is for SSG users who want interactivity their software doesn't provide.

+(implicit in this is that other things can also fill the need. bitty isn't trying to be unique in what it solves.
+Its goal is to reduce the friction inherent in the other options.)

+### Scratchpad/Drafts

 ---

-bitty is the perfect addition to static site generates that don't ship with on page interactivity.
+bitty is for folks who use static site generators that don't offer the features they want out of the box.

+---

+bitty is for users
+who want more out of their static site generators.

+---

+bitty is for folks who don't want to have to fight with JavaScript.

 ---